jiaozijun666/jiaozijun666.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

+I focus on two core areas: building an LLM multi-agent pipeline for ESG information extraction and financial analysis, and developing geospatial and time-series models for urban heat-island research.
+My practice emphasizes standardized interfaces, granular logging, rigorous unit and currency normalization, and reproducible evaluation to guarantee auditability and cross-study comparability.

 Education
 ====
 * M.Sc. in Data Science for Sustainability, National University of Singapore, Singapore, 2024 - 2025